John D. Rockefeller Jr.: Career

-He was at the time being advised by William Lyon Mackenzie King and the pioneer public relations expert, Ivy Lee.
+He was at the time being advised by the pioneer public relations expert, Ivy Lee, and William Lyon Mackenzie King.
 Lee warned that the Rockefellers were losing public support and developed a strategy that Junior followed to repair it.
 It was necessary for Junior to overcome his shyness, go personally to Colorado to meet with the miners and their families, inspect the conditions of the homes and the factories, attend social events, and especially to listen closely to the grievances.
 This was novel advice and attracted widespread media attention, which opened the way to resolve the conflict, and present a more humanized version of the Rockefellers.
 Mackenzie King said Rockefeller's testimony was the turning point in Junior's life, restoring the reputation of the family name; it also heralded a new era of industrial relations in the country.

 During the Great Depression, he was involved in the financing, development, and construction of the Rockefeller Center, a vast office complex in midtown Manhattan, and as a result, became one of the largest real estate holders in New York City.
 He was influential in attracting leading blue-chip corporations as tenants in the complex, including GE and its then affiliates RCA, NBC and RKO, as well as Standard Oil of New Jersey (now ExxonMobil), Associated Press, Time Inc, and branches of Chase National Bank (now JP Morgan Chase).

 The family office, of which he was in charge, shifted from 26 Broadway to the 56th floor of the landmark 30 Rockefeller Plaza upon its completion in 1933.
 The office formally became "Rockefeller Family and Associates" (and informally, "Room 5600").

 In 1921, Junior received about 10% of the shares of the Equitable Trust Company from his father, making him the bank's largest shareholder.
 Subsequently, in 1930, Equitable merged with Chase National Bank, making Chase the largest bank in the world at the time.
 Although his stockholding was reduced to about 4% following this merger, he was still the largest shareholder in what became known as "the Rockefeller bank".
 As late as the 1960s, the family still retained about 1% of the bank's shares, by which time his son David had become the bank's president.